-If you are a business owner who is frustrated with lack of leads and sales that come to your website, this guide will:
+If you are a business owner who is frustrated with lack of leads and sales that come to your website, this guide:

-- Help you understand the #1 reason your website doesn’t attract, engage, and help convert visitors to customers
+- Will help you understand the #1 reason your website doesn’t attract, engage, and convert visitors to customers

-- Provide you a free Storybrand website wireframe template to download (see the end of the article for download)
+- Provides you with a free Storybrand website wireframe template to download (see the end of the article for download)

-- Bonus: An invitation for a 30-minute call to review your Brandscript with me, a Certified StoryBrand Guide
+- Bonus: An invitation for a free 30-minute call to review your Brandscript/website with me, a Certified StoryBrand Guide

 StoryBrand Website Examples

 Below you'll find a handful of StoryBrand website examples from B2B to Nonprofits.